Below you will find answers to the most frequently asked questions.

 I don’t have any projects in new region, do I have to create a new one?

-No, if you don’t have any projects created in our new region, we have already created a project for your convenience.
+No, if you don’t have any projects created in our new region, we will enable your project in the new region.

 I have multiple projects in the new region, can you migrate my current resources to my existing project?